 This itinerary offers all the iconic experiences of India’s classic Golden Triangle route coupled with game drives in Ranthambore National Park, one the best places to spot the majestic Bengal tiger in its natural habitat.

 Travelling gives us a great insight into different cultures around the world, how locals live in environments that are completely different from our own, and indeed the troubles people face in some of the less developed countries.
-Every time we return from another wonderful trip, having interacted with the local people who have touched our hearts, we think about how brilliant it would be if we could give something back to the community that we’ve visited.
-Here are three charities we’ll be supporting this year that are doing great things in places we love…
+Here at Imagine, we believe it’s hugely important to give something back to the wonderful places we visit, and that’s why we have set up the Imagine Travel Charitable Fund.
+Here are three charities we are currently supporting that are doing great things in places we love…

-You can read more about Children Change Colombia here or get in touch with our specialists to learn more about this charity.
+You can read more about the LATA Foundation here, or get in touch with our specialists for more information on 020 3141 2800.